 From that simple beginning came tumultuous events, for that modest church made history in many ways.
 Its founding foreshadowed not only the end of the “establishment of religion” enforced by the British Colony of Virginia since 1607, but it was destined to shine new light upon the concept of freedom of religion — one that would include poor Africans brought to this new land in servitude.

 God’s servants in this time of new light were notable, and one in particular stands out.
-The Rev. Samuel Davis, sent by Presbyterians in Newcastle, New Jersey to Virginia, a large and powerful enclave of British power and culture, where, in a most unlikely set of circumstances, he would become the first non-Anglican to be licensed to preach in Virginia Colony.
+The Rev. Samuel Davies, sent by Presbyterians in Newcastle, New Jersey to Virginia, a large and powerful enclave of British power and culture, where, in a most unlikely set of circumstances, he would become the first non-Anglican to be licensed to preach in Virginia Colony.
 Davies became Polegreen’s first pastor.
 Not only was he successful in his mission, but …years later one of Davies’ early congregants, one Patrick Henry, said Davies taught him the art of powerful oratory.
 Henry’s famous “liberty or death” oration at St. Johns Church in nearby Richmond would become one of the most famous and effective calls to liberty in the New World.

 It is to the history and this legacy that we invite your visits, your study, and your reflections on our story that it would not fade from our collective history.